 Whether you’re seeking a smart heating oil monitor, a 10-micron diesel fuel filter, a locking vent cap, or a clock type oil gauge, RPM fuels are able to provide your ideal solution.
 Discover our range of fuel tank equipment and accessories below.

 High Quality Products

 5 Star Reviews

-A 10 Micron water and particulate diesel fuel filter option for use with Carbery’s Standard range of Fuel Points.
+10 Micron water & particulate filter option for use with Harlequin’s Fuel Points and Fuel Stations.

 For use on 2″ BSP threaded vents, our Locking Vent Cap gives added security to your oil storage tank, especially when used with our Spin Secure Tank Lock fill point locking cap.

 An aluminium fill point cap with its own chain to secure it to the tank.
 Available from RPM Fuels and Tanks in a variety of fill point sizes from 1½ to 4″.